CHAPTER 27: ON ALIEN BODIES AND COSMIC TWINS

 Because now the Earth copy isn’t just a life.
 They’re also a measurement.
 Their experiences are being mirrored somewhere else, even if no one on Earth knows it.
 The probe isn’t just observing humanity anymore — it’s observing divergence.
 How much of a person comes from biology, and how much comes from the world that receives them.
 Everything it is to be human.

-The entanglement doesn’t control them.
+And here’s the really subtle part: The entanglement doesn’t control them.
 It doesn’t guide choices.
 It's the purest way of understanding another species.
 The link is invisible and instant.
 There is no way to detect it or stop it, short of the death of one or the other.

 But the irony is that this is already kind of true.
 We’re all entangled — genetically, socially, historically — with people we’ll never meet.
 This just makes the connection literal instead of metaphorical.

 At first, nobody trusts it.
 How could they?
 It’s alien, impossibly advanced, and it’s already crossed a line just by being here.
-So they keep it contained.
-Labs, safeguards, oversight committees.
+So they keep it contained. labs, safeguards, covert oversight committees.
 Every interaction is cautious, filtered, tense.
 They assume it’s watching them the way a predator watches prey, quietly collecting leverage.
 It is examined, questioned, observed and even threatened, but it's a blank slate.
 Like all humans it must be taught to communicate.

 But then time passes.
 And nothing happens.